1MAGNOVA/meta_capstone/README.md

 # meta_capstone
-this is my capstone projrct for my meta front-end professional certification
+this is my capstone project for my meta front-end professional certification